dmusekamp/al4pde/README.md

 ```
 For Burgers, seeds 0-9 were used.
 ## Configuring Experiments
-We use hydra to configure all experiments.
+We use Hydra to configure all experiments.
 The 'config' folder contains the modular configuration,
 which represents the code structure.
 - 'main.yaml': contains the starting point of the configuration.
 - experiment: contains the changes to the defaults for a specific experiment from the paper
 - sub_exp: contains the changes to the defaults for a specific method

-To add a new experiment, it is the easiest to add a new file in experiment, and then call it using the example
+To add a new experiment, it is easiest to add a new file in the experiment, and then call it using the example
 code above (replace ks_val in the example with the name of the new config file).

 # Framework Overview

-AL4PDE consists of three main parts: the PDE and simulator specific information in **Task**, the  neural PDE solver and finally the AL algorithms themselves.
+AL4PDE consists of three main parts: the PDE and simulator-specific information in **Task**, the neural PDE solver, and finally, the AL algorithms themselves.

 Simulator and input generation:
 - **Task**
-  - Contains all PDE specific information
+  - Contains all PDE-specific information
   - Keeps **PDEParamGenerator**, **ICGenerator** and **Simulator**
 - **PDEParamGenerator**
   - Generates a batch of PDE parameters